 LV : Interesting… So were you, and perhaps you could extend your answer to that, were you more goal oriented, or more a head-in-the-clouds type of person?

-LV : Yeah, absolutely.
-So you mentioned that you tried different things as a kid.
+LV : Absolutely.
+You mentioned that you tried different things as a kid.
 And you really enjoyed trying and getting engaged in different types of performances in a way, but what made you decide to go deeper into dancing against all other activities you had at that time?

-JS : There was definitely not just one answer, but I think that it was kind of a perfect gathering of different elements that I was searching for without knowing it.
-Immediately, it was clear that there was a sense of community in dancing.
-That was kind of built into being a dancer.
-It was going to be a small group of people.
-And you were going to be doing it together.
-Something like that always bothered me about playing the violin.
-Almost all of your time was spent practicing by yourself, and that was really hard for me, to not have a sense of community built into what I was doing.
+JS : I think that it was kind of a perfect gathering of different elements that I was searching for without knowing it.
+It was clear for quickly that there was a strong sense of community in dancing.
+It was going to be a small group of people and you were going to be doing it together.
+As a violinisht most all of your time is spent practicing by yourself, and that was really hard for me; to not have a sense of community built into my daily practice.

 LV : Which of your personality traits would you say helped you the most in the launch of Coil + Drift?

 JS : When I started Coil + Drift I was not afraid to fail or to take big risks.
 I think I got this from being a dancer and practicing failure and risk-taking for years.
 I was not afraid to dive into something that I didn't know anything about.
 For me that felt very normal because dancers have to learn quickly to survive.
 I had an ability to just jump in and figure it out along the way.
 Dancer’s bodies are critiqued on a daily basis in rehearsal so I was used to taking criticism and learning from it without letting it get me down.
 Also, I think that I always wanted to operate my own creative practice, my own company.
 I was ready for that and I hadn't done it until Coil + Drift.
 So that felt right to me, even though I had no experience doing it.